Shouting fire in a crowded theater: Background

 In the 19th and early 20th centuries, panics caused by false shouts of "fire" in crowded theaters and other venues were not uncommon.
 Most notably, the Canonsburg Opera House disaster of 1911 led to 26 deaths, and the 1913 Italian Hall disaster saw 73 people die in the crush that ensued from a false alarm in a crowded banquet hall.

 The problem was widespread enough that the person falsely shouting "fire" became a stock character in popular writing, representing an example of foolish or villainous behavior.

 Laws were enacted in some jurisdictions to protect the public from such panics, such as the Indianapolis municipal code of 1917, which made it illegal to "[c]ry out a false alarm of 'fire' in any church, public hall, theater, moving picture showroom, or any other building of a similar or different character, while the same is occupied by a public assemblage."

 The first known use of the analogy in the context of free speech occurred in the 1918 trial of Eugene V. Debs.
 Debs was charged with violations of the Espionage Act of 1917 for an anti-war speech he had delivered in Canton, Ohio.
 In his closing argument, Debs offered as his sole legal defense that his speech was protected by the First Amendment.
 Federal prosecutor Edwin Wertz then argued in his closing rebuttal:

-Historians infer that Oliver Wendell Holmes read Wertz's speech while preparing his opinion in Debs v.
-United States and adopted the analogy for use in the Schenck case.
+Historians infer that Oliver Wendell Holmes Jr. read Wertz's speech while preparing his opinion in Debs v.
+United States and adopted the analogy in the Schenck case.

-The Schenck case
+Schenck case

 Decision

 Holmes, writing for a unanimous Court, ruled that it was a violation of the Espionage Act of 1917 (amended by the Sedition Act of 1918) to distribute flyers opposing the draft during World War I. Holmes argued that this abridgment of free speech was permissible because it presented a "clear and present danger" to the government's recruitment efforts for the war.
 Holmes wrote: